eBay/accessibility-ruleset-runner/examples/java/README.md

 In addition, sometimes users need to sign in, load urls, click buttons, etc before testing a view.
 Consider making the appopriate modifications necessary for your use case.

+### Include in Your Project

+The Test NG Test follows these steps outlined in <a href='../README.md'>.
+For each of these steps, we add some additional comments.

+#### Configure Parameters

+Various parameters/properties were included to give examples of possible parameters that would be needed in a test environment.
+In addition, default properties should be overridden by system properties and Jenkins parameters.

+#### Run Rulesets

+Results from the Custom Ruleset and the aXe Ruleset are combined into a single JSON object.
+This step can be modified to change how the rulesets are executed.

+#### Process Results

+This example includes a simple example of how to create an HTML report from the JSON results.

 ## Additional Information

 ### Integrated Development Environments